-Ladies and Gentlemen there is no such thing as sweet tea in the south!
+Ladies and Gentlemen, there is no such thing as sweet tea in the south!
 Shocker!
 That is because it is all sweet.
 If you ask for tea, you will get sweet tea.
 There is no need to distinguish between sweet and unsweetened tea.

 Knowing how to make sweet tea is as natural to me as pickin’ daisies.
 It is a staple in my house.
-If I run out of tea, everything must stop and I have to make a new batch.
+If I run out of tea, everything must stop, and I have to make a new batch.

 (Author’s Note: I make mine in gallon pitchers, so please adjust accordingly)

 Now for the versatility.
-You can add any type of flavoring you want.
+You can add any flavoring you want.
 Almost everyone knows that you can add lemons to your tea, but what about oranges?
 Mint?
 How about tangerines?
 Tea does not have to just be tea.
 It can be bold!
 Flavorful!
 Full of all sorts of surprises!

 I created 3 different fruit flavors for a small tea tasting, lemon, raspberry, and apple.
 These were made straight from the fruit.
 A few contributors of Little Lake County each have their own favorite variations of my southern sweet tea.

 Loralie enjoyed the raspberry, but she loved the plain sweet tea the best

 Hyacynth thought most of the flavors were too sweet, however, she really enjoyed the plain sweet tea

 Rosemary was in lust with the lemon flavor, the apple was a very close second